This post was originally published in 2012 by the title “The Coming Revolution”. Updates have been added where appropriate.

 Collectivism always puts the group needs before the needs/rights of the individual.
 The ultimate in a secular collectivist society is Communism, where the government owns or controls everything from food production to education.
 It manages information flow through news media, the arts, and academia.
 The duty of each citizen is to the state.
 The natural result of this philosophy is the weak perish, and the middle class disappears.
 The ultimate goal of total equality is nearly met, and for all the rhetoric of “social justice”, well…everyone lives in poverty except the ruling elite.

 Islam is another collectivist society in which the rights/needs of the individual are not important, but demands each citizen serve the collective in order to maintain it.
-The only practical difference between Islam and Communism is that Islam is a Theocracy, in which all aspects of life and society are controlled by the ideology, dispensed upon the collective, by the collective, if a theocratic government is not available.
-In Islam, once again, the ideal governmental system is a Theocracy in which the authoritarian government is Islam.
+The only practical difference between Islam and Communism is that Islam is a theocracy, in which all aspects of life and society are controlled by the ideology, dispensed upon the collective, by the collective, if a theocratic government is not available.
+This is why Islam has allied itself with the American Left, a curious alliance indeed.
 Again, the middle class is virtually none existent, while the ruling elite prosper.

 America, conversely, was never set up to be collectivist in its ideology.
 The founding documents, The Declaration of Independence and the Constitution were designed to protect the rights of the individual from the state.
 The stark difference from America and the rest of the world is that our Declaration points out that “all men are created equal” and are “endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.–That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed,–That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.”
 [Emphasis added]